Royal Blue Unit: Take I-75 to exit 141. Go west on Hwy. 63 approx. one mile. Turn left onto Titus Hollow road. Area approximately ½ mile.

 North Cumberland also provides critical habitat for several Greatest Conservation Need (GCN) species, and some state or federally listed threatened or endangered species such as the Indiana bat, Northern Long-eared Bat, Allegheney Wood Rat, Werhle’s Salamander, Emerald Darter, Cumberland Arrow Darter, Black sided dace, and several others.

 Recreational activities on the wildlife management area include, hunting, fishing, wildlife watching, camping, OHV trails, hiking, sightseeing, and a shooting range.

 Wildlife to Watch: Reintroduced elk are found across the area, but the Hatfield Knob viewing area is the best place to see elk.

 Cerulean Warbler and Golden-winged Warbler are found across North Cumberland WMA.
-Cerulean Warblers occur in mature forest and breed in the highest density anywhere within their breeding range.
+Cerulean Warblers occur in mature forests and breed in the highest density anywhere within their breeding range.
 Golden-winged Warblers nest on early successional strip mines with grass and black locust cover.